-- 1. Duration of Performance: Organizer's music 2 minutes. - 2.
-Tempo: 33 35 bars per minute (132 140 beats per minute). - 3.
+- 1. Duration of Performance: Organizer's music 2 minutes. - Time limit of Disco Dance Small Group in the Children age division is 1:30 min. - 2.
+Tempo: 34 35 bars per minute (136 140 beats per minute). - 3.
 Stage Props are defined under General Provisions of Street Dance Section and are not permitted. - 4.
-Allowable Figures and Movements: As outlined under SOLO MALE / FEMALE AND DUO but jumps must be performed without help. - 5.
-Lifts are defined under General Provisions of Street Dance Section and are not permitted. - 6.
-Groups dance two or three groups at a time in all rounds up to final round. - In the final round, each group dances alone. - 7.
-All other rules are as outlined under SOLO MALE / FEMALE AND DUO.
+Allowable Figures and Movements: As outlined under Solo Male / Female and Duo but jumps must be performed without help. - 5.
+Lifts are defined under General Provisions of Street Dance Section and are not permitted. - Groups dance two groups at a time in all rounds up to the final round.
+In the final round, each group dances alone. - 7.
+All other rules are as outlined under Solo Male / Female and Duo.